kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 ## Machine Learning Services

 ## Real-Time Data Analysis
 Data processed by ML service is then ready for aggregation analysis.
 The framework that we used for this phase is apache flink.
 In previous sections, we have introduced some background of flink, including its basic building blocks and architectures.
 Flink has been widely accepted in applications like fraud detection, anomaly detection and business event monitoring.
 It can handle both batch data and streaming data with the same underlying runtime environment.
 And provides flexible API for controling window, time and checkpointing.
 Spark is a direct competitor of flink in stream processing area.
 Comparing to spark streaming, flink offers more fine-grained control for windowing incoming data.
 In spark streaming, data are min-batched in processing time, and there is no option for batching in event-time.
 In the mean time, caculation of spark streaming is triggered globaly instead of operator by operator.
 While in flink, we can batch data in event time by specifying window assigner, and trigger caculation for each operator by setting its own trigger. <todo>in our system, why using flink is better</todo> In addition, flink provides lower latency than spark streaming, which is critical to our system.
-Our goal is to provide users with a system that can show the trends of cryptocurrencies in real-time.
+Our goal is to provide users with a system that can reveal the trend of cryptocurrencies in real-time.
 Flink can process incoming data in elementwise basis.
-While in spark streaming, it need to wait enough of data that can form a mini-batch, which increases latency.
+While in spark streaming, it has to wait enough of data that can form a mini-batch, which increases latency.
 With the considerations above, we decided to use flink instead of spark streaming.
 <todo>make a table comparison among flink, storm, spark, spark streaming</todo>

 ## Visualization
 Aggregated result from flink is then published to external data store for visualization.
 The data store we use is redis, an in-memory data store.
+Redis is a powerful key-value data structure server.
+It preserves data in main memory for later fast retrieval.
+By the way, redis also supports persistence of data in the form of binary(RDB) or append only log(AOF).
+When redis server is crushed, it can recover from latest RDB or AOF file.
+Redis supports multiple data types, including string, list, map, set, sorted set, bitmap and more.
+In our case, we use sorted set and string.
+String is for storing some running statistics and sorted set is for storing analysed results.
+We have a dashboard for displaying these results.

 # Experimental Evaluation
 We conduct experimental evaluation in tencent cloud.
-Here is the configuration of machines that we use:

-**Others**
-Model CN3.2XLARGE16
-CPU Intel Xeon Skylake 6146(3.2 GHz)
-#vCores 8
-RAM 16GB
-Network 6Gbps
-OS Ubuntu:4.15.0-54-generic
-Hard Disk 1×50GB

-Flask==1.1.1
-kafka-python==2.0.1
-nltk==3.4.5
-requests==2.23.0
-tweepy==3.8.0

-## Streaming Data Collecting
+## Streaming Data Collection
 <ref>https://developer.twitter.com/en/docs/tweets/filter-realtime/api-reference/post-statuses-filter</ref>
 We collect real-time data from the twitter API.
 There are many other media platforms for data collection, like facebook, reddit etc. We choose twitter for the reason that it has the most largest and diversified population of users.
 As of Sep 2019, the number of daily active users in twitter is 152 million.
 International users makes up around 79% of the total users of twitter. <ref>https://www.omnicoreagency.com/twitter-statistics/#:~:text=Twitter%20Demographics&text=There%20are%20262%20million%20International,are%20on%20the%20platform%20daily.</ref> Twitter provide a streaming API that returns tweets containing a set of keywords.
 The keywords we uses include #croptocurrency, #bitcoin and #ethereum etc. However there is rate limit for free API users.
 We can only initiate no more than 450 requests in 15 minutes window.
 To address this issue, we collect data in advance.
 We use the tweepy:3.8.0 library for developing the streaming data source module.
 Tweepy is a python library that wraps many functionalities of twitter streaming API.
 It enables fast development of twitter applications.